Why is expressive and receptive language development important?

-If a person has trouble understanding others or sharing thoughts, ideas and feelings, the person may have a language disorder.
+We use expressive and receptive language skills to communicate with others effectively.
+If a child has consistent difficulty understanding others or sharing thoughts, ideas and feelings, they may have a language disorder.
 A language disorder can be a receptive or expressive language disorder.
 To determine if your child has receptive or expressive language difficulties, it is important to understand the difference between receptive language and expressive language.

 Children who have difficulty understanding language may struggle with the following:

 - Understanding what gestures mean

 - Answering questions